oowl logo

 Plugin Role

 obra/superpowers Skills for TDD, brainstorming, planning, systematic debugging, and review discipline.
-Agents load them on demand.

 Install